Wawona (schooner): Lumber

 From 1897 to 1913, the schooner carried lumber from Grays Harbor and Puget Sound ports to California.
 One of her captains, Ralph E. "Matt" Peasley, inspired a series of popular novels.

 Fishing

-From 1914 until 1947, except during World War II, Wawona sailed to the Bering Sea with a crew of 36 to fish for cod.
+In 1914 Wawona was refitted as a fishing vessel, after which from 1914 until 1947, except for use as a military barge during World War II, she sailed to the Bering Sea with a crew of 36 to fish for cod.
 In 1935, her captain, Charles Foss, died at the wheel during a storm in the Aleutian Islands.
+Her service ended in 1948.